microsoft/maro/docs/source/scenarios/ecr.md

 import random

 # Initialize an environment of ECR scenario, with a specific topology.
-# In ECR, 1 tick corresponds to 1 day, durations=100 here indicates a length of 100 days
+# In ECR, 1 tick means 1 day, durations=100 here indicates a length of 100 days.
 env = Env(scenario="ecr", topology="toy.5p_ssddd_l0.0", start_tick=0, durations=100)

 # Query for the environment summary, the business instances and intra-instance attributes
-# will be listed in the output for your reference
+# will be listed in the output for your reference.
 print(env.summary)

 metrics: object = None